How To Deal With Your Anger After a Breakup

 1) Find An Outlet

 What are you going to do in the moments you find your anger rising up?
 Lash out?
 I think not.
 Keep it bottled in?
 Also not recommended.
+Get revenge?
+No way!

 2) Walk It Out

-If you feel yourself getting worked up, get up and MOVE!
 The change of scenery, the removal of stagnation, the increased circulation – it helps in many ways that exercise does – except you don’t need to do a big thing to get the benefits.

 Pace around, walk it out.
 In fact, walk and walk and walk until you finally feel like you can BREATH again.
 This is my go-to strategy when dealing with any overwhelming emotions, so you should certainly give it a go.